porras/sonic-pi-akai-apc-mini/README.md

 ## Usage

+If you want to skip this reference, feel free to load `example.rb` on Sonic Pi and start jamming.
+Otherwise:

 First of all, call `initialize_akai(<model>)` at the top of your buffer.
 That will make all the features available.

 A small set of functions get added to the Sonic Pi API, in order to use the controls in the APC mini in different ways.